visaplan/plone.ajaxnavigation/docs/index.rst

 It is quite likely that it will work with earlier versions as well (provided you use a supported JQuery version).
-JQuery is usually integreated using `plone.app.jquery`_.
+JQuery is usually integrated using `plone.app.jquery`_.

 With Plone 5, the handling of Javascript resources changes, so some changes are expected to be necessary.
 Help with this is appreciated.